SingularityEngineDev/SingularityEngine/README.md

 > [!IMPORTANT]
 > This is WIP project I develop in my free time for mainly learning purposes, readme is also in progress

+> [!NOTICE]
+> To compile this software you need a compiler that supports AVX2 instructon set.
+> To run, AVX2 compatible CPU is required as well

 ## Currently working on: Virutal filesystem and custom archive format with O(1) lookup complexity

 ## Backends I plan to implement ordered by priority